cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Industry Guidance Recruitment criteria
 Some of our recruitment criteria were:

-- A diverse set of visitors: business owners, goverement employees, members of the public, business associations
+- A diverse set of visitors: business owners, goverment employees, members of the public, business associations.
-- Business owners from a diverse set of industries and diverse buisness size
+- Business owners from a diverse set of industries and diverse buisness size.
-- Users with a different frequency of visits
+- Users with a different frequency of visits.
-- Live in CA
+- Live amd work in California.

-### Industry Guidance Outputs and deliverables
+### Industry Guidance outputs and deliverables

 - We put together a report with a summary of the key takeaways and pain points.
 We also included videos and links to more information.
 - We segmented the visitors in three groups and delivered detailed information for each segment.
-As a team we had many assumptions about who was using our page and why.
-These groups enabled the team to anchor decision-making, and what should be prioritized next.
+These groups enabled the team to define what to prioritize next.

 Business owners           |  Government officials          |  Members of the public         |
 :-------------------------:|:-------------------------: |:-------------------------:
 ![Business owmers](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/business.jpg)  |  ![Government officials](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/government.jpg) | ![Public](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/public.jpg)

-Our core visitor is the **county and city official** because they:
+Our core visitor is the **county and city official** because:

-- Visit industry page multiple times a week
+- they visit industry page multiple times a week.
-- Refer others to the state website
+- they refer others to the state website.
-- Use page in detail
+- they use the page in detail.
-- Content is key to the execution of their job
+- content is key to the execution of their job.
-- Information and content is copied and cascaded to county websites
+- information and content is copied and cascaded to county websites.

 Our secondary audience is the **business owner**.
 They:

-- Visit industry page when moving to new tier or after the governor's briefing
+- visit industry page when moving to new tier or after the governor's briefing.
-- Not fully motivated to open the PDF
-- Get most of the information from the accordions
+- get most of the information from the accordions.
-- Get advice from county officials and business alliances on specifics when definitions such as ”with modifications” are unclear or state and county roles are conflicting.
+- get advice from county officials and business alliances on specifics when definitions such as ”with modifications” are unclear or state and county roles are conflicting.

 ![Engagement](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/engagement.jpg)